TerryPei/Terry000.github.io-1/index.md

 <img class="profile-picture" src="IMG_8400.PNG">

 Hi!
 I am Terry 😊, a researcher at the University of Sydney.
 I major in deep learning at the school of computer science.
-I am interested in applying advanced deep learning methods into software engineering and recommendation system.

-**Research Field**: NLP/NLU, Multi-Modalities, Software Engineering, Educational Data Mining.
+**Research Field**: NLP/NLU, Multi-Modalities.
 I also have rich experience on image and video data processing during the industry internship.

-**Recent Work**: Cooperate with teammates to build an AI search engine for the neural network.
+**Recent Work**: Cooperate with teammates to build an AI search engine.

 Find out more at my [[CV]](CV.pdf).